umarhassan-mitodl/18.s191-fall-2020/content/pages/assignments.md

 uid: 18fe33da-e302-e1a7-fd17-db2f79bc5561
 ---

-All of the Pluto notebook files for lecture sessions and homework are also available on the [original GitHub site developed for the course](https://github.com/mitmath/18S191/find/Fall20).
+All of the Pluto notebook files for lecture sessions and homework are also available on the {{% resource_link "4a554050-90fd-4727-bf9c-32d4b8e8c946" "original GitHub site developed for the course" %}}.

 {{< tableopen >}}
 {{< theadopen >}}